-It is important to remember that superannuation is a long-term investment.
-As a result, if you leave ANZ Staff Super within a few years of joining, you may get back less than the amount of contributions paid because of the cost of any insurance cover you have, the level of investment returns earned by ANZ Staff Super, its account management fees, investment management costs and the impact of tax.
+It is important to remember that superannuation is a longterm investment.
+As a result, if you leave ANZ Staff Super within a few years of joining, you may get back less than the amount of contributions paid because of the cost of any insurance cover you have, the level of investment returns earned by ANZ Staff Super, its investment management costs and the impact of tax.

 The Trustee has set up a formal procedure to deal with members' inquiries and complaints.
-This procedure is outlined in the Partner Section (Spouse Contribution Account Section) Product Disclosure Statement.
+This procedure is outlined in the Partner Section Product Disclosure Statement.

 This booklet was up to date at the time when it was prepared.
-Copies of the current Partner Section (Spouse Contribution Account Section) Product Disclosure Statement are provided to new members.
-Both the Partner Section (Spouse Contribution Account Section) Product Disclosure Statement and the Partner Section (Spouse Contribution Account Section) in Detail booklet are available without charge to all members on our website www.anzstaffsuper.com or by contacting ANZ Staff Super.
+Copies of the current Partner Section Product Disclosure Statement are provided to new members.
+Both the Partner Section Product Disclosure Statement and the Partner Section in Detail booklet are available without charge to all members on our website anzstaffsuper.com or by contacting ANZ Staff Super.
 Formal legal documents ultimately govern the operation of ANZ Staff Super, including the Trust Deed and Rules and relevant legislation.
-Should there be any discrepancies between the Partner Section (Spouse Contribution Account Section) Product Disclosure Statement or the Partner Section (Spouse Contribution Account Section) Detail booklet and the provisions of the Trust Deed and Rules, the Trust Deed and Rules will prevail.
+Should there be any discrepancies between the Partner Section Product Disclosure Statement or the Partner Section in Detail booklet and the provisions of the Trust Deed and Rules, the Trust Deed and Rules will prevail.
 You can obtain a copy of the Trust Deed and Rules from ANZ Staff Super.
+The Trust Deed and Rules are also available at anzstaffsuper.com.